ARGOeu/argodoc/content/guides/sync.md

 	/var/lib/argo-connectors/EGI/EGI_Testing1
 	/var/lib/argo-connectors/EGI/EGI_Testing2
-	/var/lib/argo-connectors/EGI/NGI_Testing1
+	/var/lib/argo-connectors/NGI/NGI_Testing1
-	/var/lib/argo-connectors/EGI/NGI_Testing2
+	/var/lib/argo-connectors/NGI/NGI_Testing2

 So there are two customers, EGI and NGI, each one identified with its `[CUSTOMER_*]` section. `CUSTOMER_` is a section keyword and must be specified when one wants to define a new customer.
-Each customer has set of jobs listed in `Jobs` option and customer can not exist without associated jobs.
-The name of the job folder is specified with `Dirname` option of the certain job so JOB\_Test1, identified with `[JOB_Test1]` section, will be named EGI\_Testing1 and it will be placed under EGI/ directory.
+Each customer has two mandatory options: `OutputDir` and `Jobs`.
+With `OutputDir` option, customer defines his directory where he'll write job folders and other data.
+Customer must also specify set of jobs listed in `Jobs` options since it can not exist without associated jobs.
+The name of the job folder is specified with `Dirname` option of the certain job so `JOB\_Test1`, identified with `[JOB_Test1]` section, will be named `EGI_Testing1` and it will be placed under customer's `/var/lib/argo-connectors/EGI/` directory.
+Each component will firstly try to create described directory structure if it doesn't exist yet.
+Only afterward it will write its data.

-Every connector reads this configuration file because it needs to find out the job directory name where to lay down its files.
+Every connector reads this configuration file because it needs to find out how many customers are there and what are theirs customer and job directory names where they will lay down its files.
 So `poem-connector.py`, `downtimes-gocdb-connector.py`, `weights-gstat-connector.py`, all of them are writing theirs data in each job directory for each customer.
-Topology for EGI is different than one for the VO so exceptions to this are `topology-gocdb-connector.py` and `topology-vo-connector.py`.
+Topology for EGI (taken from GOCDB) is different than one for the VO so exceptions to this are `topology-gocdb-connector.py` and `topology-vo-connector.py`.
 They are writing data for a job based on the job's topology type specified with `TopoType` attribute.

 #### Job attributes